klg117/scryer/README.md

 <strong>To run the react app separately:</strong><br />
 simply navigate to the /system-monitor folder and first run npm install, then npm start.
 The app should now be running at localhost:3000

+<strong>Current bugs</strong>
+Display: The chart cards do not size properly when multiple charts are displayed.
+Display: The chart cards do not properly centered when displayed.
+Display: The charts do not automatically re-render when the hourly/weekly switch is toggled.
+The user must instead<br/>
+click to view the charts again.